DavAug/chi/docs/source/index.rst

     brew install sundials

 - On Windows, sundials does not need to be installed manually.
-Myokit will install sundials automatically.
+Chi will install sundials automatically.

 Step 2: Installation of Chi
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^